ravikiranbvn/ravikiranbvn.github.io/_posts/real-time-sys/2024-05-09-intro-to-rts-SW-1.md

 ---
 layout: post
-title: real time systems - Intro
+title: real time systems - Intro I (SW)
 categories: Real time system series
 ---

+Hello EMBEDIN viewers,

 - A real-time system is characterized by its ability to produce the expected result within a time (to meet deadlines) and time synchronization
   between different tasks